awsdocs/amazon-ec2-user-guide/doc_source/user-data.md

 ## User data and cloud\-init directives<a name="user-data-cloud-init"></a>

 The cloud\-init package configures specific aspects of a new Amazon Linux instance when it is launched; most notably, it configures the `.ssh/authorized_keys` file for the ec2\-user so you can log in with your own private key\.
-For more information, see [cloud\-init](amazon-linux-ami-basics.md#amazon-linux-cloud-init)\.
+For more information about the configuration tasks that the cloud\-init package performs for Amazon Linux instances, see [cloud\-init](amazon-linux-ami-basics.md#amazon-linux-cloud-init)\.

 The cloud\-init user directives can be passed to an instance at launch the same way that a script is passed, although the syntax is different\.
-For more information about cloud\-init, go to [http://cloudinit\.readthedocs\.org/en/latest/index\.html](http://cloudinit.readthedocs.org/en/latest/index.html)\.
+For more information about cloud\-init, see [http://cloudinit\.readthedocs\.org/en/latest/index\.html](http://cloudinit.readthedocs.org/en/latest/index.html)\.

 **Important**
 By default, user data scripts and cloud\-init directives run only during the boot cycle when you first launch an instance\.
 You can update your configuration to ensure that your user data scripts and cloud\-init directives run every time you restart your instance\.
 For more information, see [How can I utilize user data to automatically run a script with every restart of my Amazon EC2 Linux instance?](https://aws.amazon.com/premiumsupport/knowledge-center/execute-user-data-ec2/) in the AWS Knowledge Center\.